|June 15, 2020

-- The Stigma Crusher is hitting the streets again, beginning June 18th in Waukegan from 1-4 PM at 10th and Mcalister!
+- The Stigma Crusher is hitting the streets again!
+Visit this page for an updated schedule.
 We’ll be at the same place and same time every week.
 Look for the big purple truck!
 We will ask participants to line up six feet apart, and masks will be distributed to those without one.
 Supplies offered include toiletries, bottled water, non-perishable food items, masks, hand sanitizer, bags, safe sex supplies, and safe using supplies.
 We’ll collect and safely dispose of any used equipment.

 - Professional and group harm reduction/NARCAN training will continue virtually.
 Supplies can be ordered and delivered to you directly.

 - Harm reduction education and supply distribution for individuals and families can take place in-person at our office in Arlington Heights or virtually via GoToMeeting.
 If in-person, participants will have their temperature taken at the door and must wear a mask.
 If you do not have a mask, we can provide one for you.
 If your temperature if over 100 degrees, we will need to reschedule or switch to a virtual format.

 - Supply delivery is available to anyone in northern Illinois.
 We can mail out supplies to anyone outside of that area across the U.S. We will do our best to connect you with your local harm reduction outreach agency.

 - Peer Support